ReSound Hearing Aids Cost and Pricing in 2025

 ReSound LiNX Quattro

-These devices remove distortion and highlight nuances in tones to create a rich sound.
-That means you can enjoy the symphony, a musical, or just a song on your phone with crisp, full sound.
-According to ReSound, 95 percent of users prefer listening to music with LiNX Quattro hearing aids over other premium hearing aid options.2 The price of these devices may be slightly higher than other comparable options we’ve reviewed, like Beltone’s Amaze; however, the technology and features are worth the price tag in our book.
+The devices remove distortion and highlight nuances in tone to create a rich sound.
+That means you can enjoy a symphony, a musical or a song on your phone with crisp, full sound.
+The devices’ price may be slightly higher than other comparable options we’ve reviewed, such as Beltone’s Amaze, but we think the technology and features are worth the price tag.

-With similar technology to the LiNX Quattro, the ENZO Q is a powerful hearing aid for older adults with severe to profound hearing loss.
-The ENZO Q marries high-quality sound and comfort.
-The hearing aids seamlessly connect to wireless devices, cochlear implants, and BAHA devices from Cochlear Americas for an enhanced hearing experience — even for those living with the most profound hearing loss.
-These hearing aids are available in 13 colors and two comfortable BTE styles.
+With similar technology to the LiNX Quattro, the Enzo Q is a powerful hearing aid for older adults with severe to profound hearing loss.
+The Enzo Q marries high-quality sound and comfort.
+The hearing aids seamlessly connect to wireless devices, cochlear implants and bone-anchored hearing aids from Cochlear Americas for an enhanced hearing experience — even for people living with the most profound hearing loss.
+The hearing aids are available in seven colors and two comfortable BTE styles.

 Key

-ReSound’s Key rechargeable hearing aids were designed to be comfortable, plus provide sound clarity without straining.
+ReSound’s Key rechargeable hearing aids were designed to be comfortable and provide sound clarity without straining.
 If you’re going to wear your hearing aids every day, they need to be comfortable.
-Key devices are designed to fit comfortably and reliably in your ears, so you keep them on all day.
-These devices come in BTE, RIE, and RTC models, and they’re suitable for mild to profound hearing loss.
+Key devices are designed to fit comfortably and reliably in your ears so you can keep them on all day.
+The devices come in BTE, RIE and RTC models, suitable for mild to profound hearing loss.

-They also feature Bluetooth streaming from compatible devices, and connectivity to the ReSound app.
+They also feature Bluetooth streaming from compatible devices and connectivity to the ReSound app.
 Key hearing aids are more affordable than many of ReSound’s other models, so they’re our pick for older adults on a tight budget.
-These devices don’t feature ReSound’s latest and greatest technology, so they’re best-suited for those who don’t spend a lot of time in complex listening environments.
+The devices don’t feature ReSound’s latest and greatest technology, so they’re best suited for older adults who don’t spend much time in complex listening environments.

 Local hearing clinics around the world sell ReSound hearing aids.
-You’ll need to visit one of these clinics to purchase your devices, where a licensed hearing professional will provide you with a personalized fitting.
-You can find a clinic near you by visiting the company’s website or giving them a call.4
+To purchase your devices, you’ll need to visit one of the clinics, where a licensed hearing professional will provide you with a personalized fitting.
+You can find a clinic near you by visiting the company’s website or calling ReSound.

 The first step is to make an appointment with your local hearing specialist.
-At the visit, they will ask you about your hearing history, examine your ears, and administer a thorough hearing test.
-The results from your test will help the licensed hearing specialist determine which ReSound hearing aid is best for you based on your diagnosed hearing loss.
-They will also consider your lifestyle and budget to help guide you in the right style and hearing aid model.
+At the visit, they will ask you about your hearing history, examine your ears and administer a thorough hearing test.
+The results will help the specialist determine which ReSound hearing aid is best for you.
+They will also consider your lifestyle and budget to guide you to the right style and hearing aid model.

-Your hearing specialist will then customize your hearing aids to your personalized hearing profile.
-In the future, you can visit the clinic for fine-tuning, or use the ReSound Smart 3D app to converse with your hearing care professional virtually and download adjustments directly to your hearing aid via wireless technology.
+Your hearing specialist will customize your hearing aids to your personalized hearing profile.
+In the future, you can visit the clinic for fine-tuning or use the ReSound Smart 3D app to converse with your hearing care professional virtually and download adjustments directly to your hearing aid via wireless technology.

 Need Help Finding the Right Hearing Aid?